open-component-model/ocm-spec/doc/04-extensions/01-artifact-types/README.md

 # Artifact Types

 The formal type of an artifact uniquely specifies the logical interpretation of an artifact, independent of its concrete technical representation.
-Artifacts appear in two flavors in the OCM model, as resources and as sources.
+Artifacts appear in two flavors in the OCM, as resources and as sources.
 They have three main characteristics:

 - content (byte sequence or blob)
 - technical format of the blobs (media type)